 I'm a writer and editor.
 I make my living with words.
 I've had more than one hundred of my poems and stories published.
 I'm a member of the National Writer's Union, The Academy of American Poets and a bunch of other organizations which make me sound pretty important.
 I'm not, but it sure looks purty, don't it?

 I support myself doing freelance writing and editing jobs like writing and editing articles and novels.
 It's a living doing what I love to do, and that is an obvious plus.
 Besides some of my clients pay me with things like Chanel perfume, Feragamo shoes, jewelry, furs and of course money.

 Some of my latest writing credits as of now include:

 "Budzsushammer," "Alors et Toi!," UCLA's "American Indian Cultural and Resource Journal," " Thorny Locust," "Red River Review, "Red Pulp Underground," and a bunch of others I can't remember at the moment.
 I'm a 2009 nominee for a Pushcart Prize.

 I am also a full-time caregiver for a cancer patient.

 Category Archives: Death

 I’m working on a manuscript of poetry that deals with my childhood and the abuse I endured.
 Needless to say, my past isn’t always an easy to revisit.
-Sometimes it’s depressing, because it was definitely depressing and other times it’s … Continue reading
+Sometimes it’s depressing, because it was definitely depressing and other times … Continue reading

 To begin with, I’m sorry I haven’t been here in a couple of weeks.
 I’ve been having some computer problems.
 But along with those computer problems I’ve received some realizations that I want to share with you.
 You know how … Continue reading